Petrofac joins forces with Gazprom to boost Russia’s industry expansion

-Russia’s energy sector is seeking to encourage international industry companies to participate in its drive to expand at home and abroad.
-Petrofac is set to support the defining and developing pre-qualification and qualification criteria for local suppliers and local manufacturers, assessing confirmation with industry standards and developing the use of local manufacturers’ products in existing and future projects within the Russian Federation and OPEC countries, the company reported on Thursday.
+Russia’s energy sector seeks to encourage international industry companies to participate in its drive to expand at home and abroad.
+Petrofac is set to support the defining and developing pre-qualification and qualification criteria for local suppliers and local manufacturers, assessing confirmation with industry standards and developing the use of local manufacturers’ products in existing and future projects within the Russian Federation and OPEC countries.

 Since the firm’s goal is to obtain credentials as a Russian EPC champion, it intends to engage the capabilities of Russia’s supply chain, technology providers, and energy institutions, so that it can deliver on its promise both inside Russia and the wider region.

 “We are proud to leverage our expertise in procurement and local operations to develop, champion, and support Russian engineering capacity, contractors, technologies and tools in support of the industry’s future development,” added Iskander.